 Gettysburg College is fully committed to diversity, equity, and inclusion.
 If they choose, all faculty, administrators, and support staff have the right to engage in essential practices of their faith while minimizing conflict with work, academic or athletic requirements.

 In order to recognize the practices of members of our Gettysburg College community, the College follows the following guidelines:

 For Faculty/Administrators/Support Staff:

-For Faculty, the use of vacation leave is governed by the Faculty Handbook.
-Requests by a faculty member for leave for religious accommodation, however, shall be considered under this Policy if the faculty member has made arrangements for any missed classes and the granting of the leave will not result in undue hardship for the College.
+Requests by a faculty member for leave for religious accommodation may be granted under this Policy if the faculty member has made arrangements for any missed classes and the granting of the leave will not result in undue hardship for the College or its students.
 Faculty that miss scheduled class time due to a religious observance must make appropriate alternate arrangements for that missed time to minimize impact on the students’ learning and inform the department chair of those arrangements.

 Any attempt to retaliate against an individual who files a religious accommodation request or otherwise utilizes this Policy is strictly prohibited.

-Nothing in this Policy exempts a Gettysburg College student, faculty member, administrator, or support staff member from fulfilling their respective academic and job responsibilities.
+Nothing in this Policy exempts a Gettysburg College faculty member, administrator, or support staff member from fulfilling their job responsibilities.
 Violations of this policy will be reported to the Chief Diversity Officer and resolved with the assistance of the appropriate Vice President or the Provost.

 The College wishes to draw attention to the following observances which are time sensitive in nature.
 Please review the Religious and Spiritual Life calendar for additional information.

 - Eid al-Adha*

 *Some holy days start at the sundown of one evening and end at sundown or nightfall of the second evening.